 They are from the Chase County fire department, which is responsible for burning the grass on public land.
-At first glance, it seems like all you have to be careful is not to point the stick on yourself; however, there's more into it.
-If you don't watch the wind, the fire can trap you inside a circle.
-You also need to maintain specific speed: go slow enough to make a fire the most efficient, but fast enough to don't get burn.
-And not set the power lines on fire.
+At first glance, the process seems simple: all one has to be careful of is not to point the stick at themself.
+However, there's more to it.
+If one doesn't watch the wind, the fire can trap them inside a circle.
+One also needs to maintain a specific speed: go slow enough to make a fire the most efficient but fast enough to don't get burned.

 But no worries: it is in the most qualified hands out here: the stick’s operator is Mike, a guy with 43 years of service as a firefighter in this area.

 Right, let the inferno begin!

 Dry, dead grass fueled with petrol ignites rather well, and the heat is immense.
 Standing several feet from the blaze, I felt like my eyebrows melted.

 When the fire is under control, it is a remarkable experience.

 But that's the kicker.
 Even though this has been a practice for generations, given the strong, unpredictable Kansas wind (and even more unpredictable human factor — not everyone is a man for the job as Mike), there are hundreds of cases every year when burning gets out of control.
 That said, every local fire dept has special rigs to help them fight grass fires: 4x4 pick-up trucks converted to carry the equipment.